X

 4. Select your USB drive

-Make sure USB Drive is selected in the Type drop-down and then select the name of your USB drive from the Drive drop-down.
-Be certain you've selected the right drive because UNetbootin will erase everything that's on the drive you select.
-Because of this, I would suggest removing all external drives except for the one that will serve as your bootable drive.
+Make sure USB Drive is selected in the Type dropdown and then choose the name of your USB drive from the Drive dropdown.
+Select the right drive because UNetbootin will erase everything on the drive you choose.
+I would suggest removing all external drives except the one that will serve as your bootable drive.

 5. Burn the image